Alexander M. Laskaris: Ambassador to Guinea

 On May 24, 2012, President Barack Obama nominated Laskaris to be the next U.S. ambassador to Guinea.
 Hearings on his nomination were held by the Senate Foreign Relations Committee on July 12, 2012.
 The committee favorably reported his nomination on July 26, 2012.
 He was confirmed by the Senate on August 2, 2012, and presented his credentials in September 2012.
 Laskaris left the post on November 10, 2015.

 Ambassador to Chad

 In January 2022, Laskaris was nominated by President Joe Biden to serve as the United States ambassador to Chad.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on May 10, 2022.
 The committee favorably reported his nomination to the Senate floor on May 18, 2022.
 On July 14, 2022, his nomination was confirmed by voice vote.
 He presented his credentials to Mahamat Déby, the President of the Transitional Military Council, on August 18, 2022.
+He left his post on February 27, 2025.

 Personal life

-Laskaris speaks French, Albanian, Greek, Spanish, Kurdish, Soussou and Portuguese.
+Laskaris speaks French, Albanian, Greek, Spanish, Kurdish, Soussou, Portuguese and studied Chadian Arabic.